James 1:21 Commentary

 Souls (5590)(psuche or psyche from psucho = to breathe, blow, English = psychology, "study of the soul") is the breath, then that which breathes, and then the individual, animated creature.
 However the discerning reader must understand that psuche is one of those Greek words that can have several meanings, the exact nuance being determined by the context.
 It follows that one cannot simply select of the three main meanings of psuche and insert it in a given passage for it may not be appropriate to the given context.
 The meaning of psuche is also contingent upon whether one is a dichotomist or trichotomist.
 Consult Greek lexicons for more lengthy definitions of psuche as this definition is only a brief overview.
 (Click an excellent article on Soul in the Evangelical Dictionary of Biblical Theology; see also ISBE article on Soul)

-that part of man which wills, and thinks, and feels, or in other words, to the will power, the reason, and the emotions, to the personality with all his activities, hopes, and aspirations.
-(Wuest's Word Studies from the Greek New Testament)
+Wuest says psuche (this definition would be compatible with the present context in James 1:21) is "that part of man which wills, and thinks, and feels, or in other words, to the will power, the reason, and the emotions, to the personality with all his activities, hopes, and aspirations.
+(Eerdmans Publishing - used by permission)

 Vincent offers the follows thoughts on psuche - The soul (psuche) is the principle of individuality, the seat of personal impressions.
 It has a side in contact with both the material and the spiritual element of humanity, and is thus the mediating organ between body and spirit.
 Its meaning, therefore, constantly rises above life or the living individual, and takes color from its relation to either the emotional or the spiritual side of life, from the fact of its being the seat of the feelings, desires, affections, aversions, and the bearer and manifester of the divine life-principle (pneuma).
 Consequently psuche is often used in our sense of heart (Lu 1:46; Lu 2:35; Jn 10:24; Acts 14:2); and the meanings of psuche, soul, and pneuma, spirit, occasionally approach each other very closely.
 Compare Jn 12:27 and Jn 9:33; Mt 11:29 and 1Co 16:18.
 Also both words in Lu 1:47.
 In this passage psuche, soul, expresses the soul regarded as a moral being designed for everlasting life.
 See He 6:19-note; He 10:39-note; He 13:17-note; 1Pe 2:11-note;1Pe 4:19-note.
 John commonly uses the word to denote the principle of the natural life.
 See Jn 10:11, 15; Jn 13:37; Jn 15:13; 1Jn 3:16" (Vincent, M. R. Word studies in the New Testament.
 Vol. 2, Page 1-400).